 - Click OK.

 - Keyboard shortcut: You can also press Enter.

 - If prompted, click Yes for the User Account Control prompt.

-Find Windows Registry Keys
+Find Windows Registry Keys in Regedit

 The Windows registry uses a hierarchical tree-like structure.
 To find any key: